ajiang0529/AIVA/README.md

 # AIVA - AI Virtual Assistant

 ## Project Overview
-AIVA is an AI-powered chatbot that uses document indexing and retrieval to provide intelligent responses based on a collection of training documents.
+AIVA (Artificially Intelligent Virtual Assistant) is a lightweight chatbot application that leverages OpenAI's GPT models to provide intelligent responses based on user-provided training documents.
+It uses a vector index to search and respond with context-aware answers.
+The interface is built using Gradio for ease of use.

 ## Features
 - Document-based knowledge retrieval